luiscoco/AzureFunctions_CreateNewWithCommands_in_VSCode/README.md

 This command creates a project that runs on the current Long-Term Support (LTS) version of .NET Core.

-For other .NET version, create an app that runs in an isolated worker process from the Functions host.

 Replace YourFunctionProjectName with the desired name for your project.

 ![image](https://github.com/luiscoco/AzureFunctions_CreateNewWithCommands_in_VSCode/assets/32194879/8cb470a0-a54f-4003-8d48-e2a5b105bf50)

-Another option is to use the **dotnet-isolated** flag:
+For other .NET version, create an app that runs in an isolated worker process from the Functions host, use the **dotnet-isolated** flag:

 ```
 func init MyProjFolder --worker-runtime dotnet-isolated